Isabella136/AmrPlusPlus_SNP/genes-issues.md

 ## Problems with mutations
 <details>
   <summary><h3>MEG_413</h3></summary>
-  Mutations listed in CARD that are not present in articles referenced:
+  <h4>Mutations listed in CARD that are not present in articles referenced: </h4>
   <ul>
     <li>R45C</li>
   </ul>